-With the Geotab HOS plan, carriers can get the Geotab Drive and Garmin HOS compliance tools.
+With the Geotab Regulatory plan, carriers can get the Geotab Drive and Garmin HOS compliance tools.
 Geotab Drive is a mobile app that can be used on a driver’s smartphone or tablet (Android or iOS).
 IFTA miles recording and device tampering detection are also included.

-The HOS plan provides other features such as instant GPS tracking using patented curve based algorithms, driver ID with NFC, vehicle maintenance reminders, and basic driver coaching.
+The Regulatory plan provides other features such as instant GPS tracking using patented curve based algorithms, driver ID with NFC, vehicle maintenance reminders, and basic driver coaching.
 Since Geotab is an open platform solution, customization is available and users have access to the free software development kit and APIs.

 View the complete feature list here.